vmc-project/vmc-documentation/content/installation/geant3/_index.md

 Geant3 with VMC requires the [VMC core package](/user-guide/vmc/vmc-library) and [ROOT](https://root.cern.ch/).

-In 2019, the [vmc core package](/user_guide/vmc/vmc-library) was separated from the ROOT source into a new stand-alone [vmc](https://github.com/vmc-project/vmc) package in the GitHub [vmc-project](https://github.com/vmc-project) organization.
+The [vmc core package](/user_guide/vmc/vmc-library) was separated from the ROOT source into a new stand-alone [vmc](https://github.com/vmc-project/vmc) package in the GitHub [vmc-project](https://github.com/vmc-project) organization.
 The motivation for this step was a gain in flexibility and faster workflow for new developments of multiple engine mode.
-Since ROOT version 6.18 the vmc package in ROOT is deprecated and it's compilation is optional.
+The `vmc` package in ROOT is deprecated since ROOT version 6.18 (its compilation is optional) and it is going to be removed in the next ROOT version, 6.26.
 The VMC stand-alone is supported since Geant3 3.0.

 Geant3 with VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.